JenniferVonT/the-Quiz/src/js/components/high-score/README.md

 A method that takes an object with all players and their scores and builds a high-score list with the top 5 players.

 #### Parameters
  - `listObject` (object): An object containing player nicknames and scores.
+Keys are player nicknames and values are their respective scores.

 #### Example
 ```javascript